shortlab/2017-GB-SFT-NanoCu/README.md

 # 2017-GB-SFT-NanoCu
-Data and script repository for manuscript on GB-SFT annihilation as the mechanism of nanocrystalline Cu radiation resistance
+Data repository for manuscript on GB-SFT annihilation as the mechanism of nanocrystalline Cu radiation resistance All supporting data can be found in the zip directory